 The main monsoon season in India runs from June to September and the question on everyone’s lips is always, “What's it really like and is travel still possible?”
-This is very understandable as the thought of rain and floods is enough put a dampener any holiday.
+This is very understandable as the thought of rain and floods is enough to put a dampener on any holiday.
 However, the good news is that you don’t have to let the monsoon ruin your travel plans, and travel can even be advantageous during this time.

 Here's all you need to know about India during the monsoon, as well as where to travel to avoid the rain.

 The southwest summer monsoon is attracted to India by a low pressure area that's caused by the extreme heat of the Thar Desert and adjoining areas, during summer.
 Moisture-laden winds from the Indian Ocean come to fill up the void, but because they can't pass through the Himalaya region, they're forced to rise.
 The gain in altitude of the clouds results in a drop in temperature, bringing about rain.